-Oboukhov also embarked on his composing journey simultaneously with his first piano album, "Morning to Evening," which ignited his passion for music composition.
-He soon expanded his repertoire to multi-instrument compositions with "Passing by Storm."
+Starting at the age of 13, Oboukhov embarked on his composing journey with his first piano album, "Morning to Evening," which ignited his passion for music composition.
+Despite the album's simplicity, it marked a pivotal moment in his artistic development.
+He quickly expanded his repertoire to multi-instrument compositions with "Passing by Storm."

 In the meantime, Oboukhov also expanded his music compositions to orchestra music, producing the album "Chivalry."
 He experimented composing music in different themes, ranging from melancholy with "Rain Drops" to grandiosity with "Ring of Fire."
 By 2024, at fifteen, he composed more ambitious works, including his first sonata, "Triumphus," and his first Symphony, "Symphony of the Golden Harvest."